15 Best Reasons Why Nuremberg Is Worth Visiting

 Dutzendteich Lake

-Dutzendteich Lake can be a picturesque lake, especially during the sunset.
-Bring your camera during the golden hour and take photos of Dutzendteich Lake.
-If the lake is still, you can see Congress Hall’s image reflected by the lake.
+Consider bringing your camera during the golden hour to take stunning photos of the lake.
+If the water is still, you might even see the Congress Hall’s reflection on the surface.

 Bamberg